optout21/nano-work-cache/README.md

 ## Usage by light wallets

-Light wallets, working together with nano-work-cache, can access precomputed work without much effort.
+Light wallets, working together with NanoWorkCache, can access precomputed work without much effort.
 There are several styles for integration:

 1. Fully automatic: the wallet has to do nothing extra: